microsoft/Office-Online-Test-Tools-and-Documentation/docs/docs_source/discovery.rst

     ..  tip::

-        Office Online automatically redirects :action:`view` to :action:`mobileview` when needed, so typically hosts do not need to use this action directly.
+        Office Online automatically redirects :action:`view` to :action:`mobileView` when needed, so typically hosts do not need to use this action directly.